 Because occupations involving physical labor dominate the local economy, Petersburg is generally considered to be a blue-collar town.
 38.72% of the Petersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Petersburg is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Petersburg who work in office and administrative support (14.04%), sales jobs (10.88%) and farm management occupations (9.30%).

 Setting & Lifestyle

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Petersburg is worth considering.

-One of the nice things about Petersburg is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Petersburg is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 9.75 minutes getting to work every day.